danbev/learning-edge-computing/README.md

 edge compute resources itself.

 Now, the environment where these compute resources are located will look very different.
-For example, ~ets say that I'm at home watching IP based TV or using an application on a WIFI connected device.
-To move an application closer to my location would be placing/deploying it perhaps in my ISP network or somewhere in Sweden (I think Netflix does this for example).
+For example, lets say that I'm at home watching IP based TV or using an application on a WIFI connected device.
+To move an application closer to my location would be placing/deploying it perhaps in my internet service provider's (ISP) network or somewhere in Sweden (I think Netflix does this for example).
 I imagine that doing this would be like deploying in a kubernetes like environment, at least it would be a non-resource contrained environment where a full operating system and memory resources are available.
-The runtime used in this case could be any runtime for Java, JavaScript (Node.js, Deno), DotNet etc.
+The runtime used in this case could be any runtime for Java, JavaScript (Node.js, Deno), DotNet etc:

 ```
                                                           +-------------------+